Willys MB: Argentine Autoar

-Starting in 1950, a Jeep-engine utility vehicle was produced by Autoar in Argentina.
-Starting from 1951, a new sedan was introduced using the same 2199 cc Jeep engine and manual transmission.
-It was fitted with an overdrive unit to compensate for the Jeep's low axle ratio.
+Starting in 1950, a Jeep-engined utility vehicle was produced by Autoar in Argentina.
+In 1951, a new sedan was introduced using the same 2199 cc Jeep engine and manual transmission.
+It was fitted with an overdrive to compensate for the Jeep's low axle ratio.
 In 1952, a new overhead valve 3-litre six-cylinder was announced but was probably never built.
 At that time, Piero Dusio returned to Italy.
 In the 1950s, production was sporadic, and models built included a station wagon with a Jeep-type 1901 cc engine.

 Commemorative edition

-Inspired by the Willys MB, Jeep produced about 1,000 Willys editions of the 2004 Wrangler TJ and hoped to sell twice that number for the 2005 model year.
+Inspired by the U.S. Army Willys MB, Jeep produced about 1000 Willys editions of the 2004 Wrangler TJ and hoped to sell twice that number for the 2005 model year.